-The most notable place to drop a link is in your bio, but you can also place links in stories once you have 10,000 followers.
+The most notable place to drop a link is in your bio, but you can also place links in stories.

 LinkedIn is another great social platform where you can share your blog posts and articles as a link in a share (or create an article on LinkedIn itself).

 What makes LinkedIn special are the users.
-With over 500 million members, most of whom are professionals in a wide variety of industries, you’ll be able to promote your posts to 100’s of influential professionals within your niche.
+With over 500 million members, most of whom are professionals in a wide variety of industries, you’ll be able to promote your posts to hundreds of influential professionals within your niche.